 eTranscripts are $5.00 per copy, paper transcripts sent to a domestic address are $7.50 per copy, and paper transcripts sent to an international address are $10.00 per copy.
 The Registrar’s Office reserves the right to withhold processing any transcript request if a student has an unpaid financial obligation to the University.

-Students are billed on a semester basis with each semester consisting of three (3) six-week sessions.
-This means your bill will consist of the tuition and fees for three sessions.
+Students are billed on a semester basis with each semester consisting of two (2) eight-week sessions.
+This means your bill will consist of the tuition and fees for 2 sessions.
 You must reconcile your bill with the Student Financial Services Office prior to attending class.

 Students must reconcile their bill with the Student Financial Services Office prior to attending class.
 The payment options are as follows:

-- If you are receiving financial aid, notification of your financial award will be sent to you via email.
-For new students, the award notification email will provide you with instructions to create a log-in for NetPartner, an interactive financial aid web portal.
-You must either accept or decline your award via NetPartner prior to the start of your course.
-If your financial aid award does not cover your entire bill for the semester, you must pay this amount in full at least two weeks prior to the start of the semester, sign up for the payment plan (see the “Tuition Management Systems, Inc.” section), or apply for an alternative loan (see the Student Financial Services Office for more information).
+- Students may apply for a Direct Federal unsubsidized Loan.
+All financial aid information must be submitted to the Student Financial Services Office at least three weeks prior to the start of the semester.
+If the financial aid award does not cover the entire bill for the semester, students must pay this amount in full at least two weeks prior to the start of the semester, or apply for a federal Graduate PLUS Loan or an alternative loan (see the Student Financial Services Office for more information).

-- If you are receiving reimbursement from your employer, please refer to the section entitled “Employer Reimbursement Policy” for your payment options.
+- If students are receiving reimbursement from employers, please refer to the section entitled “Employer Reimbursement Policy” for payment options.

 All checks and money orders should be made payable to Bay Path University.
-The University also accepts MasterCard, Visa, and American Express.
-Tuition payments can also be made online through the My Bay Path Portal.
+The University also accepts MasterCard, Visa, American Express, and Discover.
+Credit card payments are to be made online through the student's online portal.

-Students must contact the Student Financial Services Office to verify they qualify to use the Payment Plan option.
+The university offers payment plan options.
 Payment plans are an interest-free monthly payment program, which allows students to spread out all or part of their education expenses over each semester.
-The payment plan is a 5-month plan and a $55 enrollment fee covers the plan administration.
-Students who need assistance determining the correct budget amount should contact the Student Financial Services Office.
-Please note that students using this plan will not be eligible to received transcripts or diplomas until the balance is paid in full.
+BPU offers a 4 or 3 month plan with a $35 enrolment fee that covers the plan administration.
+Please note that students using this plan will not be eligible to receive transcripts or diplomas until the balance is paid in full.

 Alternative loans are available for both students and parents.
 Contact the Student Financial Services Office for more information.
-Students receiving reimbursement from their employer can apply with the Student Financial Services Office to defer payment until the end of the semester (see below).
+Students receiving reimbursement from their employer can apply with the Student Financial Services Office to defer payment until the end of the semester.

 Employer Reimbursement Policy

 Any student receiving reimbursement from their employer may apply with the Student Financial Services Office to defer the reimbursed portion of their bill until the end of each session.
 To apply for deferment, the student must complete a Bay Path University Application to Defer Tuition Payment located on the My Bay Path University student portal.
-Students must complete the application in its entirety and return the form to the Student Financial Services Office.
-The payment for the deferred portion of the bill must be made within two weeks from the last scheduled class date of the session This form must be updated each semester.
+Students must complete the application in its entirety and return the form to firstname.lastname@example.org.
+The payment for the deferred portion of the bill must be made within two weeks from the last scheduled class date of each session.
+This form must be updated each semester.